fsfw-dresden/usb-live-linux/variants/common_package-lists/gui-apps.md

 - :x:  telegram-desktop  --	messaging app with a focus on speed and security on all your devices at the same time
 - :x:  breeze-cursor-theme  --	default cursor theme for the KDE Plasma 5
 - :x:  qalculate-gtk  --	Powerful and easy to use desktop calculator
-- :x:  indicator-keylock  --		showing the status of the keyboard lock keys (Caps Lock, Num Lock and Scroll Lock)
 - :x:  adapta-gtk-theme  --		adaptive theme based on Material Design Guidelines
 - :x:  papirus-icon-theme  --		icon theme, drawing inspiration from Material Design and flat design
 - :x:  meld  --		graphical diff … recursive  directory diffs